ImashaNawodi/pdf_upload_application_deployment_project/README.md

      - MONGODB_URI=your_mongodb_connection_string

 4. **Configure Services:**
-   - Railway will automatically detect Node.js for both backend and frontend.
+   - Railway will detect Node.js and deploy the backend.
-   - If using a separate MongoDB service, you can provision a Railway MongoDB plugin and update `MONGODB_URI`.
+   - If you don’t have an external MongoDB, you can provision a Railway MongoDB plugin and update `MONGODB_URI`.

 5. **Deploy:**
    - Click **Deploy**.
-   - Once build completes, Railway will provide a public URL (your app is available at `https://pdfuploadapp.up.railway.app/`).
+   - Once build completes, Railway will provide a public backend URL (for example: `https://pdfuploadapp.up.railway.app/`).

+6. **Update Frontend API URLs:**
+   - In your frontend code, replace any `http://localhost:8000` API calls with the Railway backend URL (`https://pdfuploadapp.up.railway.app/`).

 ## Usage

-- Open your web browser and go to `http://localhost:3000` (for local) or `https://pdfuploadapp.up.railway.app/` (for live) to use the PDF Upload Application.
+- Open your web browser and go to `http://localhost:3000` (frontend).
+- The frontend will connect to the deployed backend at `https://pdfuploadapp.up.railway.app/`.

 - **Authentication:**
   - Register a new account or login with existing credentials.